Volume growth, eigenvalue and compactness for self-shrinkers: The First Eigenvalue of Self-shrinkers and Compactness Theorem

 \end{proof}

 For a non-negative integer g and a constant $D>0$, let $S_{g,D}$ denote the space of all compact embedded self-shrinkers in $\R^3$ with genus at most $g$, and diameter at most $D$.
-Now, we are in a position to prove a compactness theorem. \begin{theorem} For each fixed $g$ and $D$, the space $S_{g,D}$ is compact.
-Namely, any sequence has a subsequence that converges uniformly in the $C^k$ topology (for any $k\ge0$) to a surface in $S_{g,D}$. \end{theorem} \begin{proof} For any compact surface $\Si$ in $\R^3$, by Gauss-Bonnet formula, we have
+Now, we are in a position to prove a compactness theorem.